-A document is also under the window as it is a property of window object.
-The document represents the DOM which is represented in object-oriented representation for the HTML markup which user has written and can get elements by getElementById, addEventListener on the document.
+A document is also under the window as it is a property of the window object.
+The document represents the DOM represented in object-oriented representation for the HTML markup that the user has written and can get elements by getElementById, addEventListener on the document.

 Q7.
 What is the difference between reset.css and normalize CSS?

 The difference between reset.css and normalize CSS is that reset.css removes all the built-in browser styling capabilities like margin, padding, and border.
-Whereas normalize CSS provides a book like an appearance which includes bold family to represent characters, a border between two paragraphs and common font-family for an entire page or the document.
+Whereas normalize CSS provides a book-like appearance that includes a bold family to represent characters, a border between two paragraphs and a common font-family for an entire page of the document.

 Q8.
 What is web accessibility?